-Morristown New Jersey Family Law and Divorce Lawyers
+Family Law and Divorce Lawyers Morris County, NJ

-At the family law firm of Laufer Dalena Cadicina Jensen & Boyd, our Morristown, New Jersey, divorce attorneys help clients protect their interests during the establishment and modification of alimony awards.
-We are one of the most established family law firms in Northern New Jersey, committed to providing excellent services to our clients.
+At the family law firm of Laufer Dalena Cadicina Jensen & Boyd, our Morristown, New Jersey divorce attorneys help clients protect their interests during the establishment and modification of alimony awards.
+We are one of the most recognized family law firms in Northern New Jersey, committed to providing excellent service to our clients.

-Is It Possible to Maintain the Marital Lifestyle?
+Is It Possible to Maintain my Marital Lifestyle?

 Generally, courts will look at the marital lifestyle as a factor in determining alimony/spousal support.
 There must be enough money to allow the parties to maintain the marital lifestyle in order for it to be considered a significant factor.